-Palais de Luxembourg
+6. Palais de Luxembourg

 The Luxembourg Palace previously served as a royal residence, but now houses the French Senate.
 The palace only offers tours by reservation, but most people only visit the grounds.
 The grounds are made up of over 60 acres of perfectly maintained lawns, flowers, statues, and water features.
 The gardens are opened year and are free to tour.
 They are a perfect place for an afternoon stroll.

-Les Invalides/ Hotel national des Invalides
+7. Les Invalides/ Hotel national des Invalides

 It also includes the burial grounds of many French war heroes.
 Yes, France’s most famously short of stature, but in actuality probably not that short in stature Napoleon Bonaparte is buried here.

-Basilica of Sacre Coeur
+8. Basilica of Sacre Coeur